ostadabbas/Infant-Pose-Estimation/README.md

    ```

 ### Data preparation
 For SyRIP data, please download from [SyRIP dataset](https://coe.northeastern.edu/Research/AClab/SyRIP/).
-The original SyRIP data can be download from **`SyRIP.zip'**, and the data for FiDIP model training can be download from **'syrip_for_train'**.
+The original SyRIP data can be download from **`SyRIP.zip'**, and the data for FiDIP model training can be download from **'syrip_for_train.zip'**.
 Download and extract them under {POSE_ROOT}/data, and make them look like this:
 ```
 ${POSE_ROOT}
 |-- data